Mod $p$ sheaves on Witt flags: Affine flag varieties

-Finally, we need to handle the calculation of the Euler characteristics.
-A Möbius inversion formula for posets yields
+\begin{proof} The first order of business is to calculate the Euler characteristic of any line bundle $\calL$ on $\mathsf{A}_{\mu}^{\mathrm{can}}$.
+Below, we give a closed formula for the Euler characteristic on more general unions $\mathsf{S}_{W}^{\mathrm{can}}$ in terms of its irreducible Schubert subvarieties.

+where $\mu_W(w_0)$ is the difference between the number of even and odd chains $w_0<w_1<\dots<w_n \leq W$.
+We note that this formula is rather inefficient, but it would be difficult to write an optimal formula, as one would have to somehow capture the optimal intersection and union patterns.
+We regard it as an analog of the Möbius inversion formula for posets, but, since we could not find an appropriate reference, we give an explicit proof.

+Again, one has to perform the same double induction procedure.
+If $W$ has a maximal element $w$, then there is a bijection between $w$-avoiding chains and $w$-ending positive length chains.
+Since their lengths have different parity, the coefficient $\mu_W(w_0)$ vanishes for $w_0\neq w$, and only the term $\chi(\mathsf{S}_{w}^{\mathrm{can}})$ indexed by $w$ survives.
+Now write $W$ as the union of two sets $W_1$ and $W_2$ and let $W_{12}$ be the set of maximal elements below $W_1$ and $W_2$.
+Then, there is an equality

+by Mayer--Vietoris, and we need to match the chain terms appearing in the Möbius inversion formula.
+If a chain ends in $W_{12}$, then it is summed twice on both sides.
+Otherwise, the term is counted only once on both sides, so we indeed get an equality.

-where the sum runs through all strict chains of $\mu$-admissible double cosets.
-Together with the Demazure character formula and higher vanishing for ample $\calL$, we get a purely combinatorial formula for the left side.
-We remark that, for triality factors, this appears trickier because the splitting field can have either degree 3 or 6, but one checks that the $A_3$-average and the $S_3$-average of an arbitrary coweight coincide.
-This means that we can reduce the proof of the equality to tame $G$ in equicharacteristic (or even equicharacteristic $0$!), so the result follows from \cite[Theorem 3]{Zhu14}, see also \cite[Theorem 2.1]{GL24} for another proof. \end{proof}
+Together with the Demazure character formula in \Cref{cor_demazure_char_formula} and higher vanishing for ample $\calL$, we get a purely combinatorial formula for the left side.
+We remark that, for triality factors, the dependence on $\mu$ rather than its image in the inertia coinvariants appears trickier because the splitting field can have either degree $3$ or $6$, but one checks that the $A_3$-average and the $S_3$-average of an arbitrary coweight coincide.
+This means that we can reduce the proof of the equality to tame $G$ in equicharacteristic (possibly even $0$), so the result follows from \cite[Theorem 3]{Zhu14}, see also \cite[Theorem 2.1]{GL24} for another proof. \end{proof}

-We can deduce from the above an identification of the special fiber of scheme-theoretic local models. \begin{corollary} The special fiber of $M_{\calG,\mu}$ equals $A_{\calG,\mu,1}$. \end{corollary}
+We can deduce from the above an identification of the special fiber of scheme-theoretic local models. \begin{corollary} The special fiber of $\mathsf{M}_{\mu}$ equals $\mathsf{A}_{\mu}^{\mathrm{can}}$. \end{corollary}